staticvariablejames/InsugarTrading/README.md

 Unreleased
 ----------

+Several internal changes, but (hopefully) no externally visible ones.

+Ported the mod to TypeScript,
+and added a more robust test suite.

-Internal: Removal of tools for generating the dataset in-game.
+Removal of tools for generating the dataset in-game.
 The existence of [CCCPP](https://github.com/staticvariablejames/CookieClickerCppTools) makes them redundant for vanilla Stock market, and if it is ever needed for modded content,